dd32/td-gh-ex/readme.txt

 Aperture WordPress Theme, Copyright 2015 Michael Van Den Berg.
 Aperture is distributed under the terms of the GNU GPL license 2.0 or later.

-Identity is based on Underscores http://underscores.me/, (C) 2012-2015 Automattic, Inc.
+Aperture is based on Underscores http://underscores.me/, (C) 2012-2015 Automattic, Inc.

 --------------------